SamsonDeVol/cs493_final_project/README.md

 7. In a separate terminal and while the MySQL terminal is still running, initialize the database using ```MYSQL_DB=[INSERT DATABASE] MYSQL_USER=[INSERT USER] MYSQL_PASSWORD=[INSERT PASSWORD] npm run initdb```.
 This will populate the database with the tables and data needed for the application.
 8. Start the package using ```MYSQL_DB=[INSERT DATABASE] MYSQL_USER=[INSERT USER] MYSQL_PASSWORD=[INSERT PASSWORD] npm start```.

+## Creation of redis

+This application uses redis to rate limit.
+To run this container run the command ```docker run -d --name redis-server -p 6379:6379 redis:latest```

 ## Using Docker Compose

 This application can also be run using Docker Compose.
 The file can be used to create the Docker image and run the application using the following command: